WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-Updating entity records in Gutenberg Data is similar but instead of using `setTitle` to store in local state, we use the `editEntityRecord` action which stores the updates in the _Redux_ state.
+Updating entity records in Gutenberg Data is similar but instead of using `setTitle` to store in local (component level) state, we use the `editEntityRecord` action which stores the updates in the _Redux_ state.
 Here's how you can try it out in your browser's dev tools:

 ```js
 // We need a valid page ID to call editEntityRecord, so let's get the first available one using getEntityRecords.